Any requests for non-repeat items that have not been issued in the last 3 months will not automatically be re-issued.

 You will need to continue to order acute items by paper request at the surgery or via email.

 You can call at the surgery with your prescription counterfoil to order your computerised repeat items.
 Alternatively you can complete a request form for any items you may need, but these items must have been prescribed previously to you and will only be issued at the doctor’s discretion.

-If you find it difficult to call at the surgery to request or collect your prescription, we are happy to deal with postal requests, please enclose a stamped, addressed envelope if you need the prescription posted back to you.
+If you find it difficult to call at the surgery to request your prescription, we are happy to deal with postal requests.
+Please provide your nominated pharmacy choice so the prescription can be sent directly.

 Ordering Repeat prescriptions

 When ordering repeat prescriptions, please follow these simple rules: